hyw208/gemini-cli-instructions/README.md

     -   Create symbolic links for the `commands`, `scripts`, `.venv`, and `GEMINI.md` directories and files.

     Now, the Gemini CLI will be able to find and use the custom commands from this project.

+### Integration with GitHub Copilot

+To make skills available to GitHub Copilot agents in any project:

+1.  **Link skills to your project:**

+    Run the `copilot_symlink.sh` script with the path to your target project.

+    ```bash
+    ./copilot_symlink.sh --project-folder /path/to/your/project
+    ```

+    This script will:
+    -   Create a `.github` directory in the target project if it doesn't exist.
+    -   Create a symbolic link from `<project>/.github/skills` to this project's `skills/` directory.

+    Now, Copilot agents in that project can discover and use the skills defined in this repository.

 ### Development